American Air to seek more corporate customers after merger

-DALLAS (Reuters) - American Airlines Group (AAL.O), the world’s biggest airline after AMR Corp’s merger with US Airways Group, intends to take advantage of its broad global network to win more corporate customers, the company’s president said.
+DALLAS, Dec 9 (Reuters) - American Airlines Group, the world’s biggest airline after AMR Corp’s merger with US Airways Group, intends to take advantage of its broad global network to win more corporate customers, the company’s president said.

 American Airlines parent AMR Corp and US Airways sealed their $18 billion merger on Monday.
 Shares of the carrier are trading on Nasdaq under the symbol “AAL.”